bill-auger/loopidity/CONTRIBUTING.md

 Note that branches other than 'master' tend to be rebased often; so you may need to force pull those.
 Please rebase all pull requests onto the latest 'development' or 'design' HEAD, and squash trivial commits; but try to retain commits representing significant or related changes (see example below).
 Ideally in this way, all upstream branches should be a fast-forward from 'master' and so re-sync should be simple.

-### Repo Mirrors
+### Source Mirrors

-Pull requests and issues are accepted at any of the following mirrors:
+Bug reports, pull requests, and feature requests are accepted at any of the following mirrors:

 * [https://github.com/bill-auger/loopidity/][github]
 * [https://notabug.org/bill-auger/loopidity/][notabug]